 These awards were presented at SAGE Eldercare's 59th Annual Meeting, which was held on June 18, 2013.

 The Community Partner Award was initiated in 1996 to honor local individuals or business that generously share their expertise in support of SAGE Eldercare and older adults in the community.
-Dr. Michele Elkins, a Geriatrician at Overlook Medical Center, was recognized as the 2011 recipient of this award.
+Dr. John A. Heath, a geriatrician with Summit Medical Group, was recognized as the 2012 recipient of this award.

-Blanche M. and George L. Watts Mountainside Community Foundation was given the 2011 Good Neighbor Award by SAGE.
+Blanche M. and George L. Watts Mountainside Community Foundation was given the 2012 Good Neighbor Award by SAGE.
 This award was initiated in 1996 to honor local organization that generously share their resources in support of SAGE Eldercare and older adults in the community.

 The Outstanding Youth Volunteer of the Year Award was created in 2005 to recognize ongoing volunteer involvement by local youth who have committed their time and service to SAGE Eldercare.
-Julia Revzin, a resident of Short Hills and recent high student graduate headed to Union College in the fall of 2013, received this award for 2011.
+Lindsay Reich, a resident of Short Hills and recent high student graduate headed to Union College in the fall of 2013, received this award for 2012.

 "Be the change you want to see in the world." --Mahatma Gandhi